Spearin/fccw-docs/docs/FieldManuals/game-operations/issuing-orders.md

 - Units in a group move will halt movement to keep spacing and formation by role (recon front, main effort, and line, then overwatch, and support in the rear).

-!!! note

-    Units doing an automatic Scoot will show an “F” for the order type when moving.
+**NOTE:** Units doing an automatic Scoot will show an “F” for the order type when moving.
 Units that trigger a Withdrawal via SOP settings, will show a “W” for their orders.
 As a player, you cannot set these order types, they are reactions to whatever is going on in the game with the unit in question.

 ## Issuing Group Orders